kaimitai/faxedit/docs/doc.md

 * Load xml: Reloads xml from file and re-populates your data.
 Hold Shift to use.
 * Output Messages: The messages from the editor

+The tilemaps are stored in three different regions in ROM.
+If you run into size problems and need to cut down somewhere, know that the tilemaps for the worlds are stored in 3 different groups:

+* Group 1: Eolis, Mist, Towns
+* Group 2: Trunk, Branches
+* Group 3: Dartmoor Castle, Buildings, Evil Lair

 <hr>

 # Game Metadata